ogupte/trope/README.md

                 V
 {private} -> {public} -> {proto} -> {object} -> null
 ```-->
-This creates an object which has real private members rather than just some private state on a separate object set within a closure.
-It also gives any inheriting definitions access to this private context, elevating these members to a *protected* status. [see example](#private-properties).
+The result is an object with real private members rather than just some private state on an object defined in a closure.
+It may also give inheriting definitions access to this private context, elevating these members to a *protected* status. [see example](#private-properties).

 ### Access to Super Methods<a id="description-super"></a>
-Accessing super methods in JS usually involves calls like `Super.prototype.methodName.call(this, arg1, ...)`.
-With Trope, `this.super()` is smart enough to know which function is the super method of the current context.
-This makes your code a lot easier to read and write when dealing with inheritance.
-It also allows the developer to create new links to the middle of inheritance chains without having to update references when calling super methods. [see example](#inheritance).
+Calling super function in native JS usually involves code like `SuperName.prototype.methodName.call(this, arg1, ...)`.
+With Trope, `this.super()` is smart enough to know which function is the super method of the current executing context.
+This makes your code a lot easier to read and write.
+It also allows the developer to create new links to the middle of inheritance chains without having to modify references when calling super methods. [see example](#inheritance).

-If your Trope is inheriting from many different parents, you can call their methods with `this.super.as` allowing you to call masked functions of parents from anywhere in the inheritance chain. [see example](#multiple-inheritance).
+When inheriting from many different parents, you can reference any of them with `this.super.as` allowing you to call masked functions of parents that are not direct parents. [see example](#multiple-inheritance).

 ### Multiple Inheritance<a id="description-multiple-inheritance"></a>
-Multiple Inheritance is not a feature of the JavaScript language.
-This is a good thing!
-The single inheritance restriction eliminates a lot of the complexity involved with allowing object to inherit from multiple parents.
+Multiple Inheritance is not a feature of the JavaScript language, which is a good thing!
+The single inheritance restriction eliminates a lot of the complexity or ambiguity involved with allowing object to inherit from different unrelated parents.
+And a talented programmer could negate these issues by avoiding multiple inheritance altogether.

-Still, there is a desire to inherit behavior from many different objects which might exist outside of the prototype chain.
-The various solutions include traits, mixins, the jquery or underscore `extend` functions, even the crude `for..in` loop.
-Common problems that occur with these approaches are information loss about the kind of object being inherited, lost references or errors when collisions occur, and prototype pollution.
-Some libraries have sophisticated techniques for overcoming these issues, but it's easier to embrace prototypes rather than fight them.
+Still, there is sometimes a desire to inherit behavior from many different objects which might exist outside of the prototype chain.
+The solution to this problem in JavaScript often involves using traits, mixins, the jquery or underscore `extend` functions, or even the crude `for..in` loop to product an aggregate object.
+Problems that often occur with these approaches include information loss about the kind of object being inherited, lost references or errors when collisions occur, and prototype pollution.
+Some libraries have very sophisticated techniques for overcoming these issues, but I feel it's easier to embrace prototypes rather than fight them.

 Trope handles multiple inheritance by making sure the prototype chain remains clean.
-Overloaded methods can be accessed with `this.super.as`, private state can maintained or shared (protected), and any object's instanceof relationship (via `Trope.instanceOf`) can be determined.
+Overloaded methods can be accessed with `this.super.as`, privacy is maintained, and the object's instanceof relationship can be determined with `Trope.instanceOf`.

-The implementation requires that dynamically generated Tropes are created upon definition so that we can use JavaScript's single inheritance restriction to emulate a *multiple inheritance* relationship.
+The solution is to have dynamically generated Tropes created upon definition so that we can use JavaScript's *single* inheritance restriction to emulate a *multiple* inheritance relationship.

 Refer to the [LoggingEventedCat](#LoggingEventedCat) example.
 The object `loggingEventedCat` does not inherit from `EventEmitter`.
 Rather it inherits from the dynamically created `[EventEmitter which inherits Logger]`.
 This allows for multiple parent chains to be normalized into a single, direct inheritance chain.
 But using dynamically generated definitions means that the native `instanceof` operator cannot be depended on for these kind of objects.
 However the `Trope.instanceOf` function will still determine the correct relationship.